 Figures 17 and 18 treat the same problem as in figures 15 and 16 but with a different initial condition.
-In figure 17, the particle is started from rest near the wall and the centreline, but far from equilibrium.
-Figure 17 show that the particle drops below equilibrium from the centreline.
+In figure 17, the particle is started from rest near the wall and the centreline

-Figure 19 treats the problem of slip velocity and lift for the case R=20 and $R_G=9.8$ ( $\rho_p/\rho_f=1.01$ ) in which there are two stable equilibrium heights (figures 3 and 5).
+Figure 19 treats the problem of slip velocity and lift for the case R = 20 and $R_G = 9.8$ ( $\rho_p / \rho_f = 1.01$ ) in which there are two stable equilibrium heights (figures 3 and 5).
 In the dynamical simulation of a particle started from steady flow near the centreline, the particle migrates downward to the higher position of equilibrium and the angular velocity discrepancy is negative.
-When the particle is started from the wall it migrates upward to the lower position of equilibrium and the angular slip velocity discrepancy is positive, consistent with our hypothesis about the lift and the angular slip velocity discrepancy.
+When the particle is started from the wall it migrates upward to the lower position of equilibrium and the slip angular velocity discrepancy is positive, consistent with our hypothesis about the lift and the slip angular velocity discrepancy.

-In figure 20, we consider the case of heavier than fluid particles $\rho_p/\rho_f = 1.005$ migrating at R = 20.
+In figure 20, we consider the case of heavier than fluid particles $\rho_p / \rho_f = 1.005$ migrating at R = 20.
 For this relatively lightweight particle the equilibrium solutions are unique at R = 20 and the angular slip velocity discrepancy changes with the lift as the particle approaches $y_p = y_e$ from above or below.